 When Nintendo returned to the title for an HD remake, the developers did far more than upscale the visual fidelity.
 Wind Waker HD fixes the majority of the few real problems the game had, such as the spotty pacing near the end and the sometimes-frustrating stealth.
-The best Zelda game ever made just got better, and is worth turning on your Wii U for--whether you played the original or are dying to know what all the fuss is about.
+One of the best Zelda games ever made just got better, and is worth turning on your Wii U for, whether you played the original or are dying to know what all the fuss is about.

 5. Mario Kart 8

 Oh, it's another Mario Kart game, huh?
 Just like the ones you've played for hundreds of hours on almost every single system Nintendo has ever sold?
 Don't be so quick to judge, because Mario Kart 8 brings some huge advancements to the series, starting with the visuals.
 This game has to be one of the most gorgeous-looking projects in Nintendo history; the company's overdue arrival into the HD era.